Unlinked monotone regression: The Minimum Contrast Estimator: Existence

 Let $\mathcal{F}$ be the set of all distribution functions on $\RR$.
 A contrast function $\mathcal{C}$ defined on the Cartesian product $\mathcal{F} \times \mathcal{F}$ is any non-negative function such that $\mathcal{C}(F_1, F_2) = 0$ if and only if $F_1 = F_2$.
 Consider the estimator

-provided that a minimizer exists.
+provided that a minimizer exists (in which case it is not necessarily unique).
 Since the criterion depends on $m$ only through its values at the observations $X_i, i=1, \ldots, n $, it follows that any candidate for the minimization problem in (\ref{Minim}), $m$ in $\mathcal{M}$, can be well replaced by the non-decreasing function $\widetilde{m}$ such that